galonpy/circulatescience/README.md

 ## ✅ What Circulate Does

-* Identifies scholars likely to incorporate your work into their ongoing research.
+* Identifies scholars likely to incorporate your work into their upcoming publications.
-* Helps increase visibility for important work
+* Helps increase visibility for your important work
 * Helps researchers outperform the average citation count of 4

 ## 🔧 How It Works